Nica Worldschool

 The 3-month sessions run January/February/March; then April/May/June; then September/October/November.

-The 4-week sessions are more like summer camp and run July & August.
+The 4-week sessions are more like summer camp and run July & August and December.

 Afterschool Activities